 Celebration Worship takes place on Monday.
-Certificates in the shape of leaves are awarded by class teachers for outstanding learning that has taken place during the week.
+Certificates in the shape of Bees are awarded by class teachers for outstanding learning that has taken place during the week or demonstration of a school value.
 Usually, two certificates are awarded per week, though this may be increased or decreased in exceptional circumstances.
 TAs are encouraged to sign certificates as well as teachers.
-Celebration certificates are affixed to the Celebration Tree in the corridor after the Celebration worship time.
+Celebration certificates are affixed to the values display in the school hall after the Celebration worship time.
 A certificate earns five HPs for their team.